What are the Methods for Recognizing Revenue?

 Revenue Recognition Method 2: Percentage of Completion

-Companies that build bridges or aircraft take years to deliver the product to the customer.
+Companies that build bridges or airplanes take years to deliver their products to the customer.
 In this case, the company responsible for building the product wants to be able to show its shareholders that it is generating revenue and profits even though the project itself is not yet complete.
-As a result, it will use the percentage of completion method for revenue recognition if two conditions are met: 1.) there is a long-term legally enforceable contract and 2.) it is possible to estimate the percentage of the project completed, revenues and costs.
+As a result, it will use the percentage of completion method for revenue recognition if two conditions are met: 1.) there is a long-term legally enforceable contract and 2.) it is possible to estimate the percentage of the project completed, as well as future revenues and costs.

 Under this method, there are two ways revenue recognition can occur:

-- Using milestones, such as number of railway tracks completed
+- Using milestones, such as the number of railway tracks completed

 - Cost incurred to estimated total cost

 Using this metric, the construction company would approach revenue recognition by comparing the cost incurred to-date by the estimated total cost.
 For example: The business expects the same $100,000 of highway to cost it $80,000 in parts, material, labor, etc. At the end of the first month, it has spent $5,000 working on the project. $5,000 is 6.25% of $80,000; therefore, it would multiply the total revenue ($100,000) by the percentage of the cost incurred (6.25%), or $6,250, and recognize this amount as revenue on its income statement.One caveat: if you find yourself reading through the 10K of a company that is utilizing the percentage of completion revenue recognition method, you may want to watch out for premature booking of expenses, such as the purchase of raw goods.
 Until the goods have actually been used in the production cycle (e.g., pouring the actual concrete on the job site, not purchasing the concrete at Home Depot), the cost should not be counted.
 A business that does not make this distinction is prone to overstate revenue, gross profit, and net income for the period as a result.